-Call Disposition buttons

-Goal Succeeded

-Goal Failed

-Special Tones

-No Answer

-Line Busy

-Wrong Party Answered

-Answering Machine

-Fax Machine

-Contact Hung Up

-Call Back Later

-Remove From List

-Do Not Call This Number

-Call disposition buttons make it easy to close out (disposition) the current call.
-For example, if a call reaches an answering machine, the agent presses Answering Machine to hang up and reenter an available status.

-Call disposition buttons are inactive unless the agent is connected to a party.
+Goal Succeeded Call disposition buttons make it easy to close out (disposition) the current call.
+For example, if a call reaches an answering machine, the agent presses Answering Machine to Goal Failed hang up and reenter an available status.
+Special Tones Call disposition buttons are inactive unless the agent is connected to a party.
 The buttons highlight automatically as the cursor passes over them.
-This makes it easier to see which button is selected.

-These buttons record whether or not the call reached the contact, and whether or not the campaign objective was met.

-Only one disposition button may be pressed per call.
-Most calls are disconnected immediately once a call disposition is selected.

-If you select Call Back Later, the call is disconnected when the callback is successfully scheduled.
-If you transfer a call, you are disconnected from the contact when OK is pressed after selecting a destination user, station, workgroup, station group, or Attendant profile.

-What to do if the desired contact is not reached

-Several call disposition buttons make it easy for agents to transition to the next call if a number is out of service, if the call is not answered, is answered by the wrong person, or is answered by a machine.
+This makes it easier to see which No Answer button is selected.
+Line Busy These buttons record whether or not the call reached the contact, and whether or not the campaign objective was met.
+Wrong Party Answered Only one disposition button may be pressed per call.
+Most calls are disconnected Answering Machine immediately once a call disposition is selected.
+Fax Machine If you select Call Back Later , the call is disconnected when the callback is successfully scheduled.
+If you transfer a call, you are disconnected from the contact when OK is pressed Contact Hung Up after selecting a destination user, station, workgroup, station group, or Attendant profile.
+Call Back Later What to do if the desired contact is not reached Remove From List What to do if the desired contact is not reached Do Not Call This Number Several call disposition buttons make it easy for agents to transition to the next call if a number is out of service, if the call is not answered, is answered by the wrong person, or is answered by a machine.
 Behind the scenes, Interaction Scripter assigns reason codes that are used later to report on the effectiveness of the campaign.
 Call Disposition buttons are disabled while the Agent is on break, or waiting for a call or screen pop.